 Typically IFAs offer a free initial meeting with fees contingent on whether you act upon their recommendation.
 Other financial advisers will charge a fee of around £500 for an initial review and then further fees dependent on the level of work involved in implementing their recommendation.
 However financial advisers can still be paid via product commisions when they provide independent mortgage advice or recommend a life insurance product.

-If you are looking for some free financial advice then for a limited time you can claim a free financial plan worth £500.
-Each plan is reviewed by one of the UK's best financial advisers (based on customer reviews) and will take into account your personal and financial circumstances.
-There is no obligation on your part to do anything and the plans an excellent way of judging whether you could benefit from ongoing independent financial advice.
+If you are looking for some free financial advice then you can receive a FREE initial one hour consultation by one of the UK's best financial advisers (based on customer reviews) through VouchedFor .
+There is no obligation on your part to do anything after the initial consultation.

 Other ways to get free financial advice online